 Another week of phenomenal fishing and great guests has come and gone.
 27 weeks of consistent fishing and incredible experiences.
 Being part of peoples fishing stories and helping complete dreams is what flats fishing is all about.
 This week with another full complement of guests some return and some new, everyone was looking forward to getting stuck into some good fishing.

-Flats fishing goes hand in hand with the tidal movement, this week our guests have hit it lucky with the end of a big spring tide shifting into a cool slow moving neap cycle.
-So in the beginning of the week we had some big water movement, enough to get out to some of the surf areas and then cruise the flats looking for GT’s on the full highs.
-As the week progressed the water movement started slowing down and the finger flats started to show signs of some very very happy trigger fish.
+Flats fishing goes hand in hand with the tidal movement, this week our guests have hit it lucky with the end of a big spring tide shifting into a cool slow-moving neap cycle.
+So at the beginning of the week we had some big water movement, enough to get out to some of the surf areas and then cruise the flats looking for GT’s on the full highs.
+As the week progressed the water movement started slowing down and the finger flats started to show signs of some very very happy triggerfish.
 This season the trigger fishing has been extraordinarily good.
-With countless shots at tailing fish a day and often many hook-ups, by far one of the most challenging yet rewarding experiences out here.
+With countless shots at tailing fish a day and often many hook-ups, by far one of the most challenging yet rewarding experiences out there.
 Throughout the week we had good weather conditions, with one delay and another rainy day in between, but besides this we had some incredible days on the flats and out in the blue.

 Tight lines, the Alphonse team.

 Join our community to get regular updates about our fishing adventures, guide updates and special offers.